airborneastro/photovoltaics/README.md

-The data is visualized in a Grafana dashboard adapted from "JSAnyone" on https://www.photovoltaikforum.com/thread/150542-umfangreiches-logging-mit-grafana-anleitung/ The queries for the grafana panels are written in the "flux" language for influxdb2
+The data is visualized in a Grafana dashboard adapted from "JSAnyone" on https://www.photovoltaikforum.com/thread/150542-umfangreiches-logging-mit-grafana-anleitung/ The queries for the grafana panels are written in the "flux" language for influxdb2.
+The dashboard json file is "SMA Smart Energy10.0-1696871662047.json"

+All is "work in progress"